Do I pay tax on my savings?

 In this guide

-If you don’t pay any tax at all, you might be able to earn as much as £18,570 in savings interest before you pay any tax.
+If you don’t pay income tax at all, you may able to earn as much as £18,570 in savings interest before paying any tax.
+This includes your PSA plus other allowances.

 Do I pay tax on my Individual Savings Account (ISA)?

-• on the capital or income gains from investments in an ISA
+- You don't pay tax on income or capital gains from investments held in an ISA.

-If you complete a Self-Assessment tax return, you must report any interest earned on your savings in this form.
+If you fill out a Self-Assessment tax return, you'll need to include any interest earned on your savings in the form.

 The information in this guide was accurate when published.